algekalipso1/cleanPragmods/experiments/README for experiments.txt

 of relevant possible experiments is to be found in pragmods_parameter_setter_c1.js

-Bug with Fire Fox and Intermet Explorer:
+Bug with Fire Fox and Internet Explorer:
 It turns out that the end function had a *formatting* bug that Firefox and Internet Explorer were not properly reading.
-However, beause this was compartamentalized in the code of pragmods_c1 and not before, the people with Firefox were probable unable to even start the HIT in previous versions.
+However, because this was compartamentalized in the code of pragmods_c1 and not before, the people with Firefox were probable unable to even start the HIT in previous versions.

-And bug with Interent Explorer: getElementByName does not work as it does in every other browser... this in turn makes the check for the last button to fail no matter what.
+And bug with Internet Explorer: getElementByName does not work as it does in every other browser... this in turn causes the check for the last button to fail no matter what.